chriskirknielsen/dotcom-2024/src/content/posts/2025/2025-06-05-from-nunjucks-to-vento-in-eleventy-migration-guide/index.md

 ### Rebuilding blocks

 There is some overlap between Nunjucks and Vento’s blocks (or [tags](https://mozilla.github.io/nunjucks/templating.html#tags)), such as `set`, `for`, and `include`.
 The nice thing is that Vento remains async-friendly either way, so we do not need `setAsync` (which I think is not standard but provided by Eleventy?) or `asyncEach`.
-Replacing these is easy enough, but we _do_ need to ensure that any asynchronous value is also `await`ed, so that does require checking things… though you‘ll quickly notice if your content outputs `[object Promise]`!
+Replacing these is easy enough, but we _do_ need to ensure that any asynchronous value is also `await`ed, so that does require checking things… though you’ll quickly notice if your content outputs `[object Promise]`!

 {{ echo }}
 ```vto